ansys/pyfluent/doc/source/user_guide/solver_settings/set_up/models/index.rst

 Physics models
 ==============

-The guide for each Python physics model uses a solver session object named ``solver`` that is available in solution mode.
+The guide for each Python physics model uses a ``solver`` session object created using the code below.
 For the physics models to be active you generally need to have loaded a case or mesh file; e.g.:

 .. code:: python